Aws-Devops-14/Git_Github/README.md

   Merge work from multiple developers

 Github--> GitHub is a cloud platform to store Git repositories online.
-  Website to store & share your Git projects
+      --> GitHub is a Centrally configured storage where we can maintain our source code Website to store & share your Git projects
   Remote storage for code
   Collaboration tools (for teams)